majharul-web/shohorbari_front/README.md

-# React + ShadCN + Vite Template

-This template provides a minimal setup to get React working with ShadCN.

 # 🏠 Shohorbari - A Full-Stack Rental Management Application

 Shohorbari is a comprehensive **full-stack rental management platform** built using **React.js (frontend)** and **Django Rest Framework (backend)**.